-Nota bene: A trick to making these caprese stacks stand upright is to cut the bottom piece of the tomato slightly larger than the other two.
-You can also slice a bit off the bottom so it's flat and sits nicely on the plate.
+Nota bene: A trick to making these Caprese stacks stand upright is to cut the bottom piece of the tomato slightly larger than the other two.
+You can also slice a bit off the bottom so it is flat and sits nicely on the plate.
 Also a delicious treat for those “off tomato season” months when only small greenhouse grown tomatoes have any taste at all.

 1/2 cup balsamic vinegar